-(Data sources and Use of Digital Monitoring Reporting and Verification system, or dMRV) - Burned area (BA) and fire season (EDS/LDS) are derived from remote sensing products (MODIS, Sentinel-2, Landsat) at ≥250m resolution.
+(Data sources and Use of Digital Monitoring Reporting and Verification system, or dMRV) - Burned area (BA) and fire season (EDS/LDS) are derived from remote sensing products (MODIS, Sentinel-2, Landsat) at 250m resolution or finer.

 Fuel loads are stratified by Years Since Last Burn (YSLB), vegetation fuel type, and fuel size class.
-Patchiness and combustion efficiency are derived from peer-reviewed regional literature or field studies.
+Patchiness and combustion efficiency are derived from peer-reviewed regional literature or validated field data.

-A digital monitoring, reporting and verification (dMRV) system that is approved by PACM may be used to calculate all steps described in this section, and to monitor changes in the parameters.
+A digital monitoring, reporting and verification (dMRV) system that is approved by PACM may be used to simplify the implantation of all steps described in this section, document associated calculations, and monitor changes in the parameters.

-(Quantitative guidance on establishing the Historical Reference Period): Proponents must determine the relevant Dry Season and key dates applicable for the project area as described below.
+(Temporal Definitions and Key Dates): Proponents must determine the relevant Dry Season and key dates applicable for the project area as described below.
 The Dry Season is defined as the entire period between the Start of EDS and the End of LDS.
-Proponents must determine the dates below based on regionally specific remotely sensed or in-field measurements, whichever is more appropriate, and data from reputable climatology sources (e.g. long-term rainfall).
-Relevant datasets and sources must be referenced in the Project Description Document

-(EDS/LDS Dates) Proponents must determine the relevant Dry Season and key dates applicable for the project area as described below.
-The Dry Season is defined as the entire period between the Start of EDS and the End of LDS.
-Proponents must determine the dates below based on regionally specific remotely sensed or in-field measurements, whichever is more appropriate, and data from reputable climatology sources (e.g. long-term rainfall).
+Proponents must determine the dates below based on regionally specific remotely sensed or in-field measurements, whichever is more appropriate, and data from reputable climatology sources (e.g. long-term rainfall, or verified field data).
 Relevant datasets and sources must be referenced in the Project Description Document.

 (End of the Historical Reference Period) The End of the Historical Reference Period shall be the day before the Project Start date and is:

 For project activities in the southern hemisphere: the 31st of December of the calendar year immediately prior to the Project start date.

-For proponents who wish to determine and use a different date, and for project activities in the northern hemisphere: The date that represents the mid-point of the wet season is determined based on historical rainfall records.
+For proponents who wish to determine and use a different date, and/or for project activities in the northern hemisphere: The date that represents the mid-point of the wet season is determined based on historical rainfall records.

 (Start of EDS - also the start of Dry Season).
 The Early Dry Season Start Date immediately follows the end of the wet season.
 It must be set as the day immediately before the first 4-week period for the year with no significant rainfall when compared with the preceding 4-week period.

-(End of LDS - also the end of Dry Season).
+(End of LDS - also the onset of the Wet Season).
 The Late Dry Season End Date must be set as the beginning of the period that represents the start of the rainy/wet season in the region.
 This is represented either by a regionally accepted convention, or the beginning of the wettest 8-week period of the year.

 In determining the LDS End Date, proponents must ensure that the Dry Season (Russell-Smith et al. 2021, adapted for global applications) lasts at least 4 to 5 months, and covers a period where cumulative rainfall is <10% of MAR-W.